lijgame/suitesparse-metis-for-windows/SuiteSparse/GraphBLAS/Test/README.txt

 To run with malloc debugging (this will be slower):

     debug_on
-    gbmake ; testall
+    make ; testall

 To turn off malloc debugging:

     debug_off

 Malloc debugging is very extensive.
-When enabled, the GraphBLAS wrapper functions for malloc/calloc/realloc/free (mxMalloc/etc in this MATLAB interface) decrement a counter when they are been successful.
+When enabled, the GraphBLAS wrapper functions for malloc/calloc/realloc/free, which are mxMalloc/etc in this MATLAB interface, decrement a counter when they are been successful.
 When this reaches zero, they pretend to fail, and thus allow the out-of-memory error handling in GraphBLAS to be tested.
 If the function fails, the counter is reset, and the test is done again.
 The initial state of this counter is increased until the function succeeds.
 During this entire process, a count is kept of malloc'd blocks, and an error is reported if a leak is found.
 GraphBLAS will be very slow with malloc debugging enabled.
 It is only done through the MATLAB interface and has no effect when GraphBLAS is used through a C program (as in the Demo/ programs).

 To enable further debugging tests, see the comments in Source/GB.h.